adrahon/vagrant-kvm/README.md

 $ bundle exec rake box:remove
 ```

 If you're Mac user and you have Vagrant and VMware Fusion, you can use bundled box for development.
-See `Vagrantfile` for details.
+See `spec/Vagrantfile` for details.